Supermagnum/heatsink/readme.txt

 It has hoses for circulation of cooling medium.
 If anyone has seen the apollo 13 movie, the boxes carried by the astronauts on the way to the space capsule is a heat exhanger that provides cooling until the suits can be hooked up to the capsules internal cooling system.
 That box also provides O2.
-I think that NASA just used ice water in those boxes, and you need the capacity to at least transport 200W because the human body generates about 100W.
-One could rip out the heat exhanger from a car, the bit who heats air, make the suit out of spandex and sew in 7 parallel loops.
+I think that NASA just used ice w in those boxes, and you need the capacity to at least transport 200W because the human body generates about 100W.
+One could rip out the heat exhanger from a car, the bit who heats air, make the suit out of spandex and sew in loops.
 Hook that up to a aquarium pump or similar, and the heat exhanger that goes in a bucket of ice cubes and water.